akasumitlamba/QuickClip-NotepadClipboard/PRIVACY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your email address or contact method].
+If you have any questions about this Privacy Policy, please contact us at akasumitlamba@gmail.com.

 That's it!
 QuickClip is designed to be simple, private, and secure.